-Use these simple tools to turn your dog’s measurements into a practical starting range before comparing product listings.
-They are designed for everyday buying decisions: bed surface, crate interior space, collar adjustment range, and harness fit direction.
+Use these free dog gear calculators to turn your dog’s measurements into a practical starting range before comparing product listings.
+Choose a calculator for bed surface, crate interior space, collar adjustment, or harness fit direction.

 The tools do not replace brand size charts, fit checks, or professional guidance when health or safety is involved.
 They help you ask better questions before clicking into a product listing.